 The Board of Trustees (Board) is responsible for investment of the System's assets in accordance with the approved asset allocation comprised of 22% fixed income, 34% US equity, 21% non-US equity, 13% defensive equity, and 10% real estate.
-Other duties of the Board include establishing reasonable investment objectives and policy guidelines, selecting investment managers and evaluating performance results to ensure adherence to guidelines, and achievement of the System's objectives.
+Other duties of the Board include establishing reasonable investment objectives and policy guidelines, selecting investment managers, and evaluating performance results to ensure adherence to guidelines, and achievement of the System's objectives.
 The Board has a fiduciary duty to exercise its investment authority prudently and solely in the interest of the System's participants and beneficiaries.

 The System's investment objective is to earn or exceed the actuarial assumption rate of 6.75%, or to outperform its policy benchmark.
-For fiscal year 2021, the System posted an overall return of 29.0%, outperforming both its policy benchmark return of 24.1% and actuarial assumption rate of 6.75% for the fiscal year by 4.9% and 22.25% respectively.
-Current investment performance for the three-, five- and tenyear periods are strong with annualized returns of 11.0%, 11.4% and 9.1% respectively.
+For fiscal year 2022, the System posted an overall return of -9.7%, outperformed its policy benchmark return of -10.0% but underperformed its actuarial assumption rate of 6.75% for the fiscal year by 16.45%.
+Current investment performance for the three-, five- and ten-year period is strong with annualized returns of 5.7%, 6.3% and 7.8%, respectively.
 For investment of the System's assets, the Board utilizes external portfolio managers in active and passive strategies.
-The managers are monitored and evaluated by the Board and its investment consultants, who provides the Board with monthly, quarterly, and annual evaluation reports.
+The managers are monitored and evaluated by the Board and its investment consultants, who provide the Board with monthly, quarterly, and annual evaluation reports.
 A summary of their annual analysis and the target asset allocation can be found on pages 37-46 in the investment section of this report.
 Please refer to the MD&A for more investment and financial analysis.